 Other Practice Notes in this series cover the tax issues relating more specifically to:

 the enforcement of debts

 In addition, a checklist summarises the key points to consider when dealing with distressed debt.

 For the technical provisions in the loan relationships rules dealing with impairments of debt and debt releases, see Practice Notes: Loan relationships—impairment and debt releases and Loan relationships—impairment and debt releases: connected companies.

 borrowers under NPLs are UK resident, and

 interest due on NPLs has a UK source

-However in all cases where NPLs have a connection with a jurisdiction other than the UK (such as the location of the borrower, the security or the governing law), the tax position in that other jurisdiction
+However in all cases where NPLs have a connection with a jurisdiction other than the UK (such as the location of the borrower or the security, or the governing law), the tax position in

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 MedcoSTOP PRESS: A new RTA small claims protocol for whiplash claims comes into effect for accidents occurring on or after 31 May 2021.
 The small claims track limit for personal injury claims arising from an RTA is increased to £5000 in respect of general damages for pain, suffering and loss of